takanori-fujiwara/ulca/README.md

     `pip3 install .`

 ### Usage
-* See the notebooks in the case studies directory.
+* See sample.py or the notebooks in the case studies directory.
+  - To run sample.py from the command line, use -i option:

+    `python3 -i sample.py`

   - Detailed documentations will be released upon publication.

 ******